TTV-VOXindie/factorio-blueprint-book/BlueprintStringToJson/README.md

----
-languages:
-- csharp
-- dockerfile
-products:
-- dotnet
-- github
-page_type: sample
-name: "GitHub Actions with .NET"
-urlFragment: "create-dotnet-github-action"
-description: "A .NET 6 console application that contains the example from Create a GitHub Action with .NET tutorial."
----

 # Blueprint String to JSON
-A .NET 7 console application that contains a GitHub Action that converts the [blueprint string](/Blueprint%20Files/BlueprintBook.txt) to [json](Blueprint%20Files/BlueprintBook.json).
+A .NET 7 console application that contains a GitHub Action that converts the [blueprint string](/Blueprint%20Files/BlueprintBook.txt) to [json](/Blueprint%20Files/BlueprintBook.json).
-It then updates the version number in the [version file](Blueprint%20Files/version.txt) and updates the [README](Blueprint%20Files/README.md) with the appropriate information.
+It then updates the version number in the [version file](/Blueprint%20Files/version.txt) and updates the [README](/Blueprint%20Files/README.md) with the appropriate information.

 # .NET GitHub Action